(919) 752-3088

 • The non-custodial biological parent, unless the court waives this requirement

 If the other parent refuses, the court may still allow the adoption.
-You will need to request a hearing and show why their rights should end under state law.
+You must request a hearing and show why their rights should end under state law.

 Termination of Parental Rights in Adoption

-A judge may terminate a parent’s rights for several reasons, including abandonment, lack of communication, abuse, or consistent failure to support the child.
+A judge may terminate a parent’s rights for several reasons, including abandonment.
+Issues like lack of communication, verbal abuse, or a consistent failure to support the child can seriously impact a child’s well-being and may lead to legal intervention to protect their best interests

 You must file a separate petition to start this process.
 The court will schedule a hearing and examine your evidence.
 If the judge finds valid grounds, the court will remove the parent’s rights and allow your adoption to move forward.